-- The demolition of a non-contributory place will generally be permitted. - Full demolition of significant or contributory buildings will not generally be permitted would only be permitted in exceptional circumstances. - Partial demolition will not generally be permitted in the case of significant buildings, and of significant elements or the front or principal part of contributory buildings will not generally be permitted. - Retention of the three dimensional form is encouraged; facadism is discouraged. - The adaptive reuse of a heritage place is encouraged as an alternative to demolition. - The poorstructural or aesthetic condition of a significant or contributory building will not be considered justification for permitting demolition. - A demolition permit should not be granted until the proposed replacement building or works have been approved.

-• The demolition of fences and outbuildings which contribute to the cultural significance of the heritage place is discouraged.
+- The demolition of a non-contributory place will generally be permitted. - Full demolition of significant or contributory buildings will not generally be permitted. - Partial demolition in the case of significant buildings, and of significant elements or the front or principal part of contributory buildings will not generally be permitted. - Retention of the three dimensional form is encouraged; facadism is discouraged. - The adaptive reuse of a heritage place is encouraged as an alternative to demolition. - The poor structural or aesthetic condition of a significant or contributory building will not be considered justification for permitting demolition. - A demolition permit should not be granted until the proposed replacement building or works have been approved. - The demolition of fences and outbuildings which contribute to the cultural significance of the heritage place is discouraged.